 - Contractor's environmental compliance reports to the Environmental Supervision Consultant on monthly basis; - □ Environmental Supervision Consultant reviews and approves the contractor reports and submits to the PIU at the CDR Roads and Transport Department on monthly basis - □ PIU environmental/social progress reports to the WB, on a quarterly basis.
+(This will be part of the quarterly project progress report produced by the PIU).

-3.1.3 Documentation and Reporting
+7.1.3 Documentation and Reporting